In any major city, the fun doesn’t end just because the day does.

 It provides some of the best performances in drama, ballet, opera, and Laterna magika, Prague’s nonverbal theatre.

-With four historic venues – the National Theatre, The State Opera, The Estates Theatre, and The New Stage – each performance presents unique ambience as well as a program like none other.
+With four historic venues – the National Theatre, The State Opera, The Estates Theatre, and The New Stage – each performance presents unique ambience.

 Bonus: Mozart Concert and Dinner